mturley/PhraseCards/docs/dspec/dspec.md

 **More details on the Game component are detailed below in the "In-Game Data Flow and State Transitions" section.**

 #### Chat
 [Yue, Colby 11/14]

-<p>Our chat is built using socket.io.
+Our chat is built using socket.io.
 Anyone participating in that particular game will be able to use the chat feature.
 We also set up a global variable to hold the current users nickname and gravatar and display them when a user is sending a message in chat.
-This feature is meant to enhance players' game experience by increasing their interaction with each other.</p>
+This feature is meant to enhance players' game experience by increasing their interaction with each other.

 #### Profile
 [Yue, Colby 11/14]

-<p>Profile will hold all the information about the account creator.
+Profile will hold all the information about the account creator.
 The information shown includes a Gravatar picture, total number of games won, the players friends and a search for friends area.
 This feature allows players to distinguish themselves from other players and give their personal profile a unique feel.
-Furthermore, profiles enables players to view any other player's basic information. </p>
+Furthermore, profiles enables players to view any other player's basic information.

 #### Search
 [Robert 11/14]

-<p>Search is functionality within profile.
+Search is functionality within profile.
 This allows searching for fiends amongst the database of PhraseCards users.
 This will allow for dynamic search for adding friends to profile.
-This uses jquery to the back end.  </p>
+This uses jquery to the back end.

 #### Friends
 [Robert 11/14]

-<p>Friends consists of a list of a persons friends.
-It is part of the profile functionality and is used in conjunction with search. </p>
+Friends consists of a list of a persons friends.
+It is part of the profile functionality and is used in conjunction with search.

 #### API
 [Mike 11/14]